Sitecore-Hackathon/2019-Vision/documentation/README.md

 - Upload and browse for the following package “DynamicItemSelectionFeature.zip”

-- Choose Overwrite, click Apply to all.
+- Choose Overwrite, click Apply to all, and hit Next

 - You are all set now!